ROCm/HIP/docs/user_guide/faq.md

 dim3 grid1; x=1, y=1, z=1
 dim3 grid2 = {1,1,1}; x=1, y=1, z=1
 ```
-In which "dim3 grid1;" will yield a dim3 grid with all dimentional members x,y,z initalized to 1, as the default constructor behaves that way.
+In which "dim3 grid1;" will yield a dim3 grid with all dimensional members x,y,z initalized to 1, as the default constructor behaves that way.
-Further, if write,
+Further, if written:
 ```
 dim3 grid(2); // yields {2,1,1}
 dim3 grid(2,3); yields {2,3,1}